fkmooney/Visual-Learning/README.md

 #### a gallery of images generated through learning code

 This is a collection of images I've generated while learning how to code visualizations.
-Some are based on tutorials or works of others to figure out certain concepts, others are original
+Some are based on tutorials or works of others to figure out certain concepts, others are original.

-Here are listed some of the tools I have been using:

 ---